- Elgar original reference

 Chapter 6: Foreign Direct Investment and Sustainable Industrial Development

-Lyuba Zarsky Introduction In August 2005, some 300 leaders of the world’s biggest corporations gathered in Sydney for a conference convened by the world’s richest man: billionaire, publisher and one-time US presidential candidate Steven Forbes.
+6 Foreign direct investment and sustainable industrial development Lyuba Zarsky Introduction In August 2005, some 300 leaders of the world’s biggest corporations gathered in Sydney for a conference convened by the world’s richest man: billionaire, publisher and one-time US presidential candidate Steven Forbes.
 While hundreds of noisy anti-globalization protestors climbed fences outside the Sydney Opera House, a visibly irate Forbes told an evening television reporter that global capitalism was not the problem but the solution to global poverty.
 Echoing neoliberal orthodoxy, Forbes proclaimed that, for developing countries, foreign investment by multinational corporations is ‘the ladder to development’ (emphasis in original).
 Is he right?
 This chapter probes the interface between foreign direct investment (FDI) and development – or more precisely, sustainable industrial development.
 The crisis of global ecosystems, most pointedly threats of global warming, suggests that ecologically unconditioned development paths are not economically viable (Millennium Ecosystem Assessment, 2005).
 On the other hand, the profound crisis of global poverty makes urgent the quest for sustainable livelihoods.
 Despite recent attention to the environment, development theory and policy focus mainly on the role of FDI in increasing economic growth.
 On the other hand, environmentalists tend to assume that FDI delivers economic beneﬁts and focus on environmental externalities.
 The concept of sustainable industrial development used in this chapter is innovative in two ways.1 First, it deﬁnes a development path based on the integration of economic and environmental objectives, with the latter deﬁned as a reduction in the ecological ‘footprint’ of industrial growth.
-Second, it deﬁnes the key economic objective not...
+Second,...

 You are not authenticated to view the full text of this chapter or article.